On trace set of hyperbolic surfaces and a conjecture of Sarnak and Schmutz: Definitions, notations, and some preliminaries

 \subsection{Dirichlet's Theorem on arithmetic progressions}

 Dirichlet’s theorem on arithmetic progressions is a gem of number theory.
 A great part of its beauty lies in the simplicity of its statement. \begin{theorem}[Dirichlet] Let $a$, $m\in\mathbb{Z}$, with $\GCD(a, m)=1$.
-Then there are infinitely many prime numbers in the sequence of integers $a$, $a+m$, $a+2m$, $\cdots$, $a+km$, $\cdots$, for $k\in\mathbb{N}$. \end{theorem} We will need an effective version of Drichlet's Theorem.
-For the same $a$ and $m$, denote the function
+Then there are infinitely many prime numbers in the sequence of integers $a$, $a+m$, $a+2m$, $\cdots$, $a+km$, $\cdots$, for $k\in\mathbb{N}$. \end{theorem} We will need an effective version of Dirichlet's Theorem.
+For the same $a$ and $m$, denote the set